 Magna International Facility Emissions Challenge

-Magna International seeks innovative, reliable solutions to reduce Scope 1 facility emissions.
-Solutions should have minimal impact on existing infrastructure and demonstrate a reasonable return on investment in the short-medium term.
+Magna International sought innovative, reliable solutions to reduce Scope 1 facility emissions while having minimal impact on existing infrastructure and demonstrating a reasonable return on investment in the short-medium term.

 Challenge Launch: February 2025